jfha73/utopia/README.md

 Since this project is 100% free it also means that nobody gets paid from working on it, we work on Utopia for the same reasons characters do it in their world, to make the world a better place.

 So join us and help make this world (the earth) a better place too.

+We prefer to use languages like Python ot Go and avoid using languages like Java